Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: Anh Thu

-Brazil, the world's second-largest coffee consumer after the United States, may change its blend in the 2023-24 crop year to increase the use of light arabica beans and reduce the use of more stringent robusta due to prices, analysts said.
+Brazil, the world's second-largest coffee consumer after the United States, may change its blend in the 2023-24 crop year to increase the use of mild arabica beans and reduce the amount of stricter robusta due to prices, analysts said.

 “Arabica use is doubling, but will still be below average,” said Natalia Gandolphi, coffee analyst at hEDGEpoint, referring to the historically high proportion of arabica in Brazilian roasted and ground coffees that has changed over the past few years as robusta availability has increased domestically.

-Previously, the blend ratio was basically 50%-50% for arabica and robusta, she added, according to ESM.
+Previously, the blend ratio was basically 50%-50% for arabica and robusta coffee, she added, according to ESM.

 Blend changes have also occurred in other markets over the past two years as industries increased their use of robusta to avoid spikes in arabica prices following frost and drought in Brazil.